A deep-learning based raw waveform region-of-interest finder for the liquid argon time projection chamber: Signal and Noise in Raw LArTPC Waveforms

 We account for both the mean value of each noise frequency component and the fluctuation around that mean in ArgoNeuT data with the DDN model as follows.
 First, we describe the mean of the noise frequency component with the modified exponential function given below:

 where $x$ represents frequency and {$p_{n}$, with $n=0\textup{--}7$, are the parameters determined by fitting this expression to the means of each noise frequency component in ArgoNeuT data for each plane separately.
-The results are very similar between the two planes and the fitted result for the induction plane is shown in Fig.~\ref{fig:ddn_mean}.
+The results are very similar between the two planes and the fitted result for the induction plane is shown in Figure~\ref{fig:ddn_mean}.
 The mean-normalized magnitude $y$ of each frequency component follows a Poisson-like distribution.
 We choose to parameterize the fluctuation with a weighted Poisson function given by:

 where $\Gamma(z) = \int_{0}^{\infty} t^{z-1}e^{-t}dt$ is the Gamma function, and the parameters $q_{n}$, with $n=0\textup{--}2$, are determined from a fit to the mean-normalized magnitude of the frequency components, as shown in Figure~\ref{fig:ddn_rms} for the induction plane.
 Equation~(\ref{eq:ddn_rms}) works very well for almost all frequency bins on both planes.
+The mean of the noise frequency component can vary with wire length, which is also observed in MicroBooNE \cite{MicroBooNE:2018swd}.
+For ArgoNeuT, this effect is less than about $5\%$.
+The mean-normalized magnitude $y$ of each frequency component does not change with wire length.
 All simulation results reported in this paper are based on the DDN model.